-The Colorado Department of Public Health and Environment operates samplers for particulate matter 2.5 microns or less in diameter ( $PM{2.5}$ ) at the Grand Junction - Powell station.
-This sampler serves to indicate the status of Grand Junction regarding the National Ambient Air Quality Standards (NAAQS) for $PM{2.5}$ .
-Results of the statewide particulate matter monitoring network are discussed in "Colorado: 2015 Air Quality Data Report" by the Air Pollution Control Division.
-The National Air Toxics Trends Study chose to monitor air toxics in Grand Junction due to the availability of a $PM{2.5}$ speciation sampler, which gives insight into air toxics in particulate matter.
+The Colorado Department of Public Health and Environment operates samplers for particulate matter 2.5 microns or less in diameter (PM{2.5}) at the Grand Junction - Powell station.
+This sampler serves to indicate the status of Grand Junction regarding the National Ambient Air Quality Standards (NAAQS) for PM{2.5}.
+Results of the statewide particulate matter monitoring network are discussed in "Colorado: 2016 Air Quality Data Report" by the Air Pollution Control Division.
+The National Air Toxics Trends Study chose to monitor air toxics in Grand Junction due to the availability of a PM{2.5} speciation sampler, which gives insight into air toxics in particulate matter.
 It should be noted here, however, that the speciation sampler previously located in Grand Junction was removed, and relocated to the state's NCore site in Denver at the end of 2009.
-The $PM{2.5}$ data discussed here is the gravimetric filter data only, and does not include any speciated results.
-In 2015, 123 samples were attempted, and 119 were collected on the 3 day sampling schedule, giving a 97% sampling rate.
+In addition, the filter-based monitor was removed in May of 2016 due to the addition of a continuous particulate monitor, the GRIMM.
+The PM{2.5} data discussed in this section is based on the gravimetric filter data from 2004 through 2015, and the continuous data generated in 2016.
+The data does not include any speciated results.
+In 2016, 366 daily averages were possible, and 363 were calculated on the daily sampling schedule, giving a 99% sampling rate.